EGCG and Weight Loss Benefits

 Those who drank full-strength tea burned 2.9% more energy or 67 calories a day.
 Those who drank caffeinated water burned 3.4% more energy or 79 calories a day.

 But when it comes to fat burning, tea compounds are more powerful than caffeine.
-Those who drank full-strength tea burned 12% more fat Those who drank caffeinated water burned 8% more fat.
+Those who drank full-strength tea burned 12% more fat.
+Those who drank caffeinated water burned 8% more fat.

-EGCG and Weight Loss Benefits #3
+EGCG and Weight Loss Benefit #3

 Reduce Fat Storage